Q: What are Merit Badges?

 Summary of Merit Badge Facts

 - Not required for advancement until going for Star Rank

-- Eagle required MBs usually earned from Troop counselors or at Summer Camp
+- Eagle required MBs are usually earned from Troop Counselors or at Summer Camp

 - No Merit Badge may be started without Scoutmaster approval and a signed Blue Card!

 - No Blue Cards will be given out unless (1) the Scoutmaster has been made aware of who from & where the Merit Badge will be earned, (2) the Blue Card is filled out by the Scout, and (3) it is logged and signed by the Scoutmaster